Create or update one or more people (merge)

 The find strategy determines how the

-fields provided.
+merge_byfields provided.
 When you have only 1 field, this setting makes no difference to the outcome.
-When 2merge_by
+When 2 or moremerge_byfields are provided, thefind_strategyvalue determines how we utilise the fields in detecting an existing person match:

 find_strategy (integer)